 Breathing emergencies such as suffocation, strangulation and entrapment are a leading cause of injury-related death to Canadian children.

-Approximately 40 children aged 14 and under die every year in Canada from suffocation and another 800 are hospitalized for injuries.
+An estimated 40 children aged 14 and under die every year in Canada from choking, suffocation and strangulation, and another 800 are hospitalized for injuries.

 Children who survive may suffer brain damage because they have been deprived of oxygen for a period of time.
 Major threats to breathing for young children include strangulation by items such as ropes or blind cords and suffocating in cribs or beds.